microsoft/aed-content-nasa-su20/LaunchProject/AzureMachineLearning/Includes/3-azure_ml.md

 (Note that `Link to Azure Machine Learning studio` will point to your own Azure Machine Learning subscription when you run this code.)

 Now use the `wait_for_completion()` method to actually run the experiment in Azure Machine Learning.
+(Note that a large chunk of the output is redacted below for brevity.)

 ```python
 remote_run.wait_for_completion()